Describe a good friend who is important to you: IELTS Speaking Cue Card

 What qualities do you think are essential in a good friend?

-- Begin by introducing your friend with their name and a brief description of their personality.
+- Begin by introducing your friend with their name and a brief description of your relationship.

 Example